ariga/atlas/doc/md/reference.md

 ```

 #### Details
-'atlas migrate diff' uses the dev-database to re-run all migration files in the migration directory, compares
+The 'atlas migrate diff' command uses the dev-database to calculate the current state of the migration directory
-it to a given desired state and create a new migration file containing SQL statements to migrate the migration
+by executing its files.
+It then compares its state to the desired state and create a new migration file containing
-directory state to the desired schema.
-The desired state can be another connected database or an HCL file.
+SQL statements for moving from the current to the desired state.
+The desired state can be another another database,
+an HCL, SQL, or ORM schema.
+See: https://atlasgo.io/versioned/diff

 #### Example

 ```
-  atlas migrate diff --dev-url mysql://user:pass@localhost:3306/dev --to file://schema.hcl atlas migrate diff --dev-url mysql://user:pass@localhost:3306/dev --to file://atlas.hcl add_users_table
+  atlas migrate diff --dev-url docker://mysql/8/dev --to file://schema.hcl atlas migrate diff --dev-url "docker://postgres/15/dev?search_path=public" --to file://atlas.hcl add_users_table
   atlas migrate diff --dev-url mysql://user:pass@localhost:3306/dev --to mysql://user:pass@localhost:3306/dbname atlas migrate diff --env dev --format '{{ sql . "  " }}'
 ```